Monthly Tech-Tip | No tracking! No ads! |

 It is adjusted so the shaft is at an angle (rather than straight up and down) to pull less air bubbles into the slurry.
 It can mix up to 5 gallons of viscous glaze or body slurry.
 The motor is very powerful enabling the mixing of low water content slurries (this means that amounts of less than about 2 gallons of slurry can splatter quite a bit).
 The 1/2 inch shaft is 22 inches long and the propeller is mounted up from the end of the shaft.

-This is a heavy-duty one-speed mixer, home made, with a 1/3 hp motor.
-It that can handle 5 gallons of high density suspension glaze or body slurry.
+This is a heavy-duty one-speed mixer, homemade, with a 1/3 hp motor.
+It can handle up to ten gallons of high-density glaze or body slurry.

 Some simple equipment is all you need.
 You can do practical tests to characterize a local clay in your own studio or workshop (e.g. our SHAB test, DFAC test, SIEV test, LDW test).
 You need a gram scale (preferably accurate to 0.01g) and a set of callipers (check Amazon.com).
 Some metal sieves (search "Tyler Sieves" on Ebay).
 A stamp to mark samples with code and specimen numbers.
 A plaster table or slab.
 A propeller mixer.
 And, of course, a test kiln.
 And you need a place to put all the measurement data collected and learn from it (e.g. an account at insight-live.com).